CollectionBuilder/collectionbuilder-elasticsearch/README.md

 ## Updating `data/config-search.csv` For An Existing Elasticsearch Index

-### TODO - update this to reflect the fact that config-search is going to be auto-generated

-The search configuration in `config-search.csv` is used by the `cb:generate_search_index_settings` rake task to generate an Elasticsearch index settings file which the `es:create_index` rake task then uses to create a new Elasticsearch index.
+The search configuration in `config-search.csv` (which is generated by the `cb:generate_search_config` rake task) is used by the `cb:generate_search_index_settings` rake task to generate an Elasticsearch index settings file which the `es:create_index` rake task then uses to create a new Elasticsearch index.
 If you need to make changes to `config-search.csv` after the index has already been created, you will need to synchronize these changes to Elasticsearch in order for the new configuration to take effect.

 While there are a number of ways to achieve this (see: [Index Aliases and Zero Downtime](https://www.elastic.co/guide/en/elasticsearch/guide/current/index-aliases.html#index-aliases)), the easiest is to: